-After all turtles from the last set are bled: sit in cabin with assistant bleeders and blood keeper with all of the day's data sheets and verify tag numbers and quantities of serum, red blood cell and genetic samples.
+After all turtles from the last set are bled: sit in cabin with assistant bleeders and blood keeper with all of the day's data sheets and verify tag numbers and quantities of plasma and genetic samples.

-At end of day: Make sure that there are enough blank data sheets (60) for the next sample session.
+At end of day: Make sure that there are enough blank data sheets for the next sample session.